roobox/deno-module-isprime/README.md

 # isPrime

-This module allows you to easily check wether a number is prime or not
+This module allows you to easily check wether a number is prime or not.

 ## Usage Examples